 Biostatisticians can work in settings such as laboratory or research facilities, hospitals, universities, pharmaceutical companies, insurance companies, and government agencies.

 To become a Biostatistician it is recommended that you complete some level of postsecondary training to gain experience in the space.
 While some entry-level positions may be filled with a bachelor’s degree, most employers will require education through master’s or doctorate levels.

-At Goodwin College, we offer Public Health degrees at bachelor and master's levels.
+At Goodwin University, we offer Public Health degrees at bachelor and master’s levels.
 Start on your path to becoming a Biostatistician today.

 Learn more about our public health programs.